mesg-foundation/engine/docs/cli/mesg-cli_account_create.md

 ### Options

 ```
   -h, --help              help for create
+  -n, --name string       Name of the account
+  -p, --password string   Password for the account
 ```

 ### SEE ALSO